-30 out of the 38 patient Care Quality Commission comment cards we received were positive about the service experienced.
+Forty out of the 43 patient Care Quality Commission comment cards we received were positive about the service experienced.
 Patients said they felt the practice offered an excellent service and staff were helpful, caring and treated them with dignity and respect.
 Comment cards highlighted that staff responded compassionately when they needed help and provided support when required.
-Five patients indicated that the service provided by the practice had improved over the last year.
-Three patients indicated that they had to wait for a long time to get an appointment; however we saw that appointments were available on the day of inspection.
-One patient indicated they felt that they were not always listened to and another patient indicated that the practice should provide extended hours surgeries for working patients.
+Two patients indicated that they had to wait for a long time to be seen when they were attending the walk-in surgery but said they were happy to wait.
+One patient indicated they felt rushed by the lead GP but many indicated that the lead GP took time to listen to their concerns.